VanceCole/simplefog/README.md

 - mouse cursor tool indications
 - documentation
 - shift / ctrl shape tool modifiers
+- refactor mask layer to its own class to be reusable
+- blur filter should recalcuate pixel width to maintain consistency with zoom level

 # bugs
 - bug when activating scene with no player token